 We get asked a lot about how to become compliant with GDPR so when we spoke to the ICO, this is what they said.

-On 25th May 2018 the EU will be changing the data protection laws which will be called GDPR (General Data Protection Regulations).
+On 25th May 2018 the EU changed the data protection laws which will be called GDPR (General Data Protection Regulations).
 It is the responsibility of individuals to ensure they are GDPR complaint and it goes beyond how data is collected by a website.

 If you have a basic enquiry form on your website that contains the following fields (for example):